-says it's able to get Left 4 Dead 2 to run faster on Ubuntu than on a Windows 7 system.
+Valve: Left 4 Dead 2 Runs Faster on Linux than Windows 7

 We won't get into Valve's crazy talk that Windows 8 will utterly destroy PC gaming as we know it, but suffice to say, the developer is currently hard at work porting its Steam platform over to Linux.
 Valve has been testing Left 4 Dead 2 on a system running a 32-bit version of Ubuntu 12.04, and at first, it was only able to pull 6 frames per second.
 You read that right -- a measly SIX.
 Frames.
 Per.
 Second.